-As an example we consider checking usage of clocks in USB drivers.
+As an example we consider checking usage of clocks and memory safety in USB drivers.
 To start up verification you need to do as follows:

 - 1. Start the creation of a new job (Fig. 1.2). - 2.
 Specify an appropriate title and create the new job (Fig. 1.3). - 3.
-To configure a first job version you need to specify (Fig. 1.4): - The path to the prepared build base that is /home/debian/build-base-linux-3.14.79-x86_64-allmodconfig. - Targets, e.g. USB drivers, i.e. all modules from directory drivers/usb in our example. - Requirement specifications to be checked, e.g. drivers:clk1 and drivers:clk2 in our example (you can see a complete list of supported requirement specifications at the end of this section). - 4.
-Press Ctrl-S when being at the editor window to save changes. - 5.
+To configure a first job version you need to specify (Fig. 1.4): - The path to the prepared build base that is /home/debian/build-base-linux-5.5.19-x86_64-allmodconfig. - Targets, e.g. USB drivers, i.e. all modules from directory drivers/usb in our example. - Specifications set 5.5 (you can see a list of all supported specification sets at the end of this section). - Requirement specifications to be checked, e.g. drivers:clk. and memory safety in our example (you can see a list of all supported requirement specifications at the end of this section). - 4.
+Press Ctrl-S with your mouse pointer being at the editor window to save changes. - 5.
 Start a decision of the job version (Fig. 1.4).